Frequently Asked Questions

 Who provides oversight for the service?

-One employee, a One transit coordinator is employed by the City of Idaho Falls to manage the contract to include monitoring of grant expenditures, financial tracking, and public outreach.
+One transit coordinator, is employed by the City of Idaho Falls to manage the contract to include monitoring of grant expenditures, financial tracking, and public outreach.
 Additional oversight is provided by the GIFT Board, which includes members of the Idaho Falls City Council.
 Click HERE for more information.

 Which company was selected to provide the GIFT service?